TUAS-Serious-Games-Lab/SGL-Analytics/index.md

 # SGL Analytics

-This project provides functionality to record and collect game telemetry logs for serious games.
+This repository contains a system for recording and collecting game telemetry logs for serious games.
 The collected logs are protected using end-to-end encryption.
 To prevent injection of additional recipient public keys, signatures are used for enforcing that only properly signed public keys are accepted by the in-game client.
 The logs are also stored separately form the user accounts in a backend which is split into microservices for additional isolation.

+The system was originally developed for collecting in-game telemetry for serious games developed in the Serious Games Lab (SGL) at Trier University of Applied Sciences.

 The repository consists the folowing primary components:
 - A client library that is used by games to record gameplay data in the form of events and snapshots.